HLiam/remote-control/README.md

 internet.
 It is recommended to only use Remote-control on trusted local networks.

 Remote-control is also prone to breaking during time changes.
-This is a result of the aforementioned 'minimal security' that  relies on the current time.
+This is a result of the aforementioned 'minimal security' that  relies on the current time (and is difficult to make better due to the lack of functionality in Shortcuts).
 Remote-control may not work 100% of the time in its current state.
 This is being worked on and will eventually be resolved.